Pathway to Early Learning and Childcare (NQ) @ SCQF Level 5

 Attendance:

 This is a full-time programme.
 You will attend class for 2.5 days per week.
-This maybe a blended approach of in person and online classes.
+There are options for in person or hybrid course delivery dependent on what would suit your individual circumstances. maybe a blended approach of in person and online classes.
 There may be an opportunity to attend a work experience placement in addition to this time on your college course.

 You must be able to attend all class lessons.